Code-Institute-Submissions/milestone-project-127/README.md

     Logo - When clicked on takes site visitor to back to the home page.
     Social links - When clicked on take users to the corresponding social link of Ola Sal e.g LinkedIn, Twitter etc.
-    Social links - When hovered, font color chnages encourage visitor's focus. parallax - Upon scroll, brief explanation of Ola's skills and experience appears on the home page.
+    Social links - When hovered, font color chnages encourage visitor's focus.

     Resume Link:
     When clicked on, it take visitor to the resume page.
-    Animation - Animation effect was used to display expertiseand skills on the resume page.
+    Carousel  - Carousel was used to display expertise and skills on the resume page.

     Contact Link:
     When clicked on, the website navigates to the contact page where users will find: